adam-singer/dart_datastore_example/README.md

 Now, you are ready to learn more about the [Key Datastore Concepts](https://developers.google.com/datastore/docs/concepts/) and look at the [JSON API reference](https://developers.google.com/datastore/docs/apis/v1beta2/).

 ----

-Example deployment and startup scripts for GCE with Dart
+## Example deployment and startup scripts for GCE with Dart                         {#deploymentexample}

-* `setup-instance.sh` script creates the node with the right correct scopes and image.
+`setup-instance.sh` script creates the node with the right correct scopes and image.

 ```
 #!/usr/bin/env bash